learn-co-curriculum/react-component-lifecycle-overview/README.md

 After the `constructor` is called, `static getDerivedStateFromProps` will get called just _before_ `render`.
 This method gives us access to any props and state, and can modify and return state before a component is rendered.
+This method is called every time a component renders, including the initial render and all subsequent re-renders of content.
 It is uncommon that we use this hook - even [the React documentation][derived] mentions that it exists for rare use cases.
-This method is called every time a component
+We want to prioritize rendering - adding logic that runs before every render can have an impact on a component's performance.
+It is more common that we want the component to render _first_ so a user sees something on the page as soon as possible.
+Once rendered, we can update state, handle complex logic, etc...

-renders: the initial render and all subsequent re-renders of content."
+In addition, it may seem useful to have access to both props and state and to compare them before rendering, but if you find yourself in need of this, its possible there is a better pattern.
+If you're comparing props from a parent to the state of a child, you can often avoid this by just putting the state _in the parent component_ and handle the comparison logic in the parent.

-Since the introduction of React 16, this is the _only_ hook that fires before render() during mounting and updating.
+Since the introduction of React 16, `static getDerivedStateFromProps` is the _only_ hook that fires before render() during mounting and updating.
 Any code in this lifecycle method is extra code to run _before_ JSX is rendered to the DOM.

 After the `constructor` and `static getDerivedStateFromProps`, `render` is invoked, most often returning JSX so that React can insert it into the DOM.